Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-source-control.md

   - Once at least one Arcadian has approved your pull request, you may merge your pull request.
   - Once your pull request is merged, please delete your branch to keep the Github branches/tags clean and tidy.
 - **Archiving repositories:** As much as possible, you should refrain from deleting repositories so other members (past and future) of Arcadia can see what worked and what hasn’t.
 If a repository is no longer useful, instead of deleting you can make it read-only by following the instructions [here](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories).
-- **Openness**: By default, repositories should be public from creation.
+- **Openness**: By default, repositories should be private from creation, unless you have IP clearance from our legal counsel.
 If you do work in a private repository, assume that it will one day become public.
 The exception to this rule may be IP-protected work Arcadia does.
 In this case, please consult our legal counsel.
 - **Licensing:** TBD

 ### Pull Requests & Code reviews